lbernadel/renci-website/src/content/news/features/2015/11/11_software-defined-networking-gives-ben-a-boost/index.md

 The partnership with the University of Houston could evolve into a continuing collaboration in the use of SDN as BEN's capabilities are further improved and the RENCI research team works to bump up data transfer speeds to 100 Gbps.

-<strong>RENCI networking research at SC15</strong>
+**RENCI networking research at SC15**

-RENCI's networking research group will be at the RENCI booth (#181) at <a href="http://sc15.supercomputing.org/">SC15</a>, the international conference for high performance computing, networking, storage and analysis in Austin, Texas, Nov.
-17 – 19.
+RENCI's networking research group will be at the RENCI booth (#181) at [SC15](http://sc15.supercomputing.org/), the international conference for high performance computing, networking, storage and analysis in Austin, Texas, Nov.
+17 – 19\.
 Stop by the booth to learn more about ExoGENI.
-RENCI networking experts will also present <a href="https://renci.org/research/panorama/">PANORAMA</a>, an approach for modeling and diagnosing the run-time performance of complex scientific workflows, and the Resource Aware Data-centrIc collaboratIon Infrastructure (<a href="https://renci.org/radii/">RADII</a>), a cloud-based platform designed to enable data-centric collaborations.
-Another demonstration will deploy ExoGENI resources on <a href="https://www.cloudlab.us/">CloudLab</a>, a flexible, scientific infrastructure for research on the future of cloud computing.
+RENCI networking experts will also present [PANORAMA](https://renci.org/research/panorama/), an approach for modeling and diagnosing the run-time performance of complex scientific workflows, and the Resource Aware Data-centrIc collaboratIon Infrastructure ([RADII](https://renci.org/radii/)), a cloud-based platform designed to enable data-centric collaborations.
+Another demonstration will deploy ExoGENI resources on [CloudLab](https://www.cloudlab.us/), a flexible, scientific infrastructure for research on the future of cloud computing.

 RENCI iRODS team, developers of the integrated Rule-Oriented Data System, will also be in the RENCI booth offering demonstrations and information about iRODS and the iRODS Consortium.
-For a complete list of booth presentations, click <a href="https://renci.org/sc15-renci-booth-schedule/">here</a>.
+For a complete list of booth presentations, click [here](https://renci.org/sc15-renci-booth-schedule/).